 When effectively integrated into the curriculum, technology can extend learning in significant ways.
 Students have greater access to primary source material and more engaging multimedia content.
 They gain facility in digital methods of collecting and analyzing data.
 Students experience creating, editing, publishing, and presenting their work in new and authentic ways to a broader audience.
 They are given new opportunities to interact and collaborate with others (peers, teachers, and experts) outside the classroom walls.

-Our Middle School students have access to three classroom sets of MacBook Air laptop computers, as well as desktop computers in classrooms.
-All of our classrooms are equipped with Interactive White Boards and document cameras.
+Kindergarten students use iPads.
+Grade 1-5 students have access to classroom sets of laptop computers.
+The majority of our ES classrooms are equipped with Interactive Whiteboards, and all are equipped with projectors and document cameras.
 We are a Google Suite for Education school, ensuring that our students are proficient in the most current core productivity tools and Google Classroom.
 We also offer a wealth of online resources that provide regular opportunities to practice and apply academic and technology skills.
 Our teachers are encouraged to use technology creatively to enrich learning in their classrooms; their efforts are celebrated in our Technology Integration Spotlight.